MrShoenel/metrics-as-scores/CONTRIBUTING.md

 The most common way to contribute new features, bug fixes, and maintenance patches is to fork the repository and [open a pull request](https://github.com/MrShoenel/metrics-as-scores/pulls).

+# Support

+If you require support, please open a new issue.
+Should you decide to post a question to, e.g., StackOverflow, please use the tags `python-mas` or `metrics-as-scores`.